 - Runner 12 – Deb – 9.60 miles – Very Hard

 Next up to run after Kim was Amanda.
-Amanda took off and them immediately stopped, and I snapped this picture of Kim helping Amanda adjust her reflective vest before Amanda resumed running.
+Amanda took off and then immediately stopped, and I snapped this picture of Kim helping Amanda adjust her reflective vest before Amanda resumed running.

 While Amanda was out on her run, we got word from one of the volunteers that Leg 23 had been canceled due to flooding along that course.
 Alrighty then – suddenly my sunrise run would be totally in the dark.
 After some quick texts to Van 1 to let them know they’d have about an hour and a half less time to sleep than they’d expected, we started adjusting our plans.
 Expecting to start running at 4 AM, I sent a text to Bill letting him know that I’d be arriving in Gaithersburg around 5:30 AM instead of 7 AM as previously expected, and for him not to try to come see me finish my leg.
 He had planned to come cheer me in, take pictures, and then take our van out to breakfast.